 The spontaneous assessment of a site is therefore often based on a visual impression: harmony of colours, rhythm of spacing, overall balance.
 In this context, a site can seem accomplished, coherent and sometimes even exemplary.
 But this feeling is just one of many.

-A design bias, not a lack of competence
+A design bias, not a lack of skill

 It would be easy to see this as a lack of skills, but it's more of a prism.
 Historically and culturally, the Web has been shaped by vision-centred approaches. (and the mouse).